oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 	</copy>
 	```

-	The output is similar to the following:
+	The output is similar to the following using the bar chart visualization in the Zeppelin notebook:

 	![The figure shows the crosstab function displays the distribution of AFFINITY_CARD responders.](images/crosstab-affinity-card.png)